Dr. Anandita Arora joins Harbin Clinic Family Medicine Rome

-Internist Anandita Arora, MD joins Harbin Clinic Family Medicine Rome and will begin seeing patients July 14, 2021.
-Dr. Arora brings a breadth of expertise and a deep commitment to providing the most comprehensive and thorough care to her patients.
+Internist Anandita Arora, MD, joins Harbin Clinic Family Medicine Rome and will begin seeing patients July 14.

 As a high school sophomore in New Delhi, India, Arora decided to be a doctor.
 She was known as a girl of many talents, from singing and dancing to literary debates, but biology encompassed so many parts of the world she loved to study.